aantron/bisect_ppx/tests/README.md

 Running tests
 -------------

-To run all unit tests, run `make tests` in the project directory, or `make all` in subdirectory `tests/`.
+To run all unit tests, run `make tests` in the project directory, or `make unit` in subdirectory `tests/`.

 If a test fails, you will see an error message describing the problem.
 If you